island-lang/island-lang.github.io/README.md

 (james as Person).printDescription() // Prints "James Taylor, of 19 years of age"
 ```

 If a class does not provide a body to one or more of its methods, it cannot be instantiated, however it can be used as a base class to a secondary class.
-This type of class is also known as an **abstract class**:
+This kind of class is called an **abstract class**:

 ```isl
 abstract class AbstractPerson